Dallas Construction Accident Attorneys

 - Caught-in/between accidents, which accounted for 5.5% of fatalities.

 These statistics reveal one thing: construction workers face significant dangers each day on the job.
 Whether you've been in a Dallas scaffolding accident or are suffering after being struck by a heavy object, help is available.
-Employers are responsible for taking care of their employees and, when they don't, they are liable for damages.
+Employers are responsible for taking care of their employees, and when they don't, they are liable for damages.

 Common Causes of Dallas Construction Accidents